Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 SELECT count(*) as session FROM Public_APICall WHERE awsRegion='queue'

-Expects a value on a variable called "session"
+Expects a value on a variable called "session".

 ### MASTER DATA API QUERY  (FRT)